w-bt/benchmark_v2/README.md

 Detailed informations:
   - flat: the duration of direct operation inside the function (function call doesn't count as flat)
   - flat%: flat percentage `(flat/total flats)*100`
-  - sum%: sum of current flat% and previous flat%
+  - sum%: sum of current flat% and previous flat%, sum% could help you to identify the big rocks quickly
-  - cum: cumulative duration for the function
+  - cum: cumulative duration for the function, it is the value of the location plus all its descendants.
   - cum%: cumulative percentage `(cum/total cum)*100`

 Flat and Sum